-WELLINGTON, NEW ZEALAND (AP) - Oscar-winning sound editor Mike Hopkins, who worked on the “Lord of the Rings” trilogy and other blockbusters, has died in a rafting accident in New Zealand.
+WELLINGTON, NEW ZEALAND (AP) - Oscar-winning sound editor Mike Hopkins, who worked on the “Lord of the Rings” trilogy and other Peter Jackson films, has died in a rafting accident in New Zealand.
 He was 53.

 Hopkins drowned on Sunday when his inflatable raft capsized during a flash flood in a river on New Zealand’s North Island, police senior Sgt.
 Carolyn Watson said.
 His wife survived.